Youngstown State University: Campus

-Facilities

-Bliss Hall – Bliss Hall is the home of the Cliffe College of Creative Arts, including the Departments of Art, Theater & Dance, and the Dana School of Music.
-This building also houses the Department of Communication with programs in communication studies, journalism, and telecommunication studies.
-The building, completed in 1977, features the 390-seat Ford Theatre, the 248 seat Bliss Recital Hall, an experimental theatre, 80 practice rooms with Steinway pianos, TV studio, and audio production labs, as well as the Judith Rae Solomon Gallery, and fully equipped ceramics, photography, metals, and other artistic studios.
+Bliss Hall is the home of the Cliffe College of Creative Arts, including the Departments of Art, Theater & Dance, and the Dana School of Music.
+This building also houses the Department of Communication with programs in communication studies, journalism, and multimedia communications.
+The building, completed in 1977, features the 390-seat Ford Theatre, the 248-seat Bliss Recital Hall, an experimental theatre, 80 practice rooms with Steinway pianos, a TV studio, and audio production labs, as well as the Judith Rae Solomon Gallery, and fully equipped ceramics, photography, metals, and other artistic studios.

-Moser Hall – Moser Hall, built in 1967, houses the College of Science, Technology, Engineering and Mathematics (STEM).
-The hall is home to the Departments of Geology, Environmental Science, and Engineering, as well as the Clarence R. Smith Mineral Museum.

-Beeghly Hall – Beeghly Hall, home to the Beeghly College of Education, was completed in 1998 at a cost of $14 million.
-The hall also houses a 400-seat auditorium and the Wilcox Curriculum Resource Center.
-Beeghly Hall hosts several programs that are open to the community, such as the Community Counseling Center.